 Prior to incorporation, Overland Park was part of the Mission Urban Township, which included the cities of Mission and Prairie Village.
 Overland Park's formation was based on land other communities shunned.

-Overland Park has received many national awards for its quality of life, education system, public safety, low taxes, healthy economic, health industry and more.
+Overland Park has received many national awards for its quality of life, education system, public safety, low taxes, strong economy, outstanding health industry, and more.

 Major development since incorporation